My passion is to hold space for others to feel safe, playful and alive.

 I was studying visual and performing arts at Brighton University when my Mum had her first episode of Psychotic Depression.
 To work through my own complicated feelings in relation to it and the upset of seeing someone I loved in distress, I read Louise Hay’s You Can Heal Your Life.

 The book had a profound influence on me.
-Alongside my new thoughts around how to gain my own emotional freedom, I explored dreams and lucid dreaming to gain more insight.
-I also spent a lot of time in the university library watching independent art house films, captivated by their sheer capacity to heal through narrative.
-I was and still am utterly absorbed in realistic performances from actors sharing themselves fully.
-I also danced… a lot.
+Alongside my new thoughts around how to gain emotional freedom, I explored dreams and lucid dreaming to gain more insight.
+I also spent a lot of time in the university library watching independent art house films, captivated by their capacity to heal through narrative.

 Discovering the Flow State & being hard on myself